vartagg/konf/README.rst

 Konf
 ====

-Killer-library that once and for all solve the problem of Python configuration files outside of VCS.
+Tiny tool that designed to solve problems of Python configuration files located outside of VCS.

 Installation: